Boynton, East Riding of Yorkshire

-Strickland, later Cholmley, later Strickland-Constable Baronets, of Boynton (1641), whose seat was at Boynton Hall, which is also Grade I listed.
+Strickland, later Cholmley, later Strickland-Constable Baronets, of Boynton (1641), whose seat was Boynton Hall, which is also Grade I listed.

+The name Boynton derives from the Old English Bofaingtūn meaning 'settlement connected with Bofa'.

 From the mediaeval era until the 19th century Boynton was part of Dickering Wapentake.
 Between 1894 and 1974 Boynton was a part of the Bridlington Rural District, in the East Riding of Yorkshire.
-Between 1974 and 1996 it was part of the Borough of North Wolds (later Borough of East Yorkshire, in the county of Humberside.
+Between 1974 and 1996 it was part of the Borough of North Wolds (later Borough of East Yorkshire), in the county of Humberside.

+St Andrew's Church

+St Andrew's Church is remarkable for its profusion of turkeys - in the lectern, the windows, and the roof bosses.
+This is a tribute to William Strickland (d.
+1598) who is said to have brought turkeys to Britain.